 Membership and Terms

-The Committee shall be comprised of six to eight faculty members including both tenure-track and non-tenure track faculty in equal or nearly equal numbers.
+The Committee shall be comprised of five to seven faculty members including both tenure-track and non-tenure track faculty in equal or nearly equal numbers.
 The membership, as much as possible, should be representative of the faculty from the various colleges, schools, and the library.
 These faculty members will serve two-year overlapping terms with approximately one-half of the memberships lapsing each year.

 The chair of the committee shall be a member of the IU South Bend Academic Senate.